-To avoid personal injury do not enter or exit the loader with the engine running unless as specified in this manual or under service procedures and backhoe operation.
+To avoid personal injury, lower the lift arms, shut off the engine, raise the seat bar and cycle the hydraulic and steering controls to ensure they are locked.
+Then, unlatch the seat belt and exit the loader.
+Do not enter or exit with the engine running unless as specified in this manual or under specific service and backhoe operating procedures.